ministryofjustice/laa-cwa-feature-tests/README.md

 Currently the tests are configured to run against the Test environment, this environment is only accessible when inside the MoJ network. (http://portal.tst.legalservices.gov.uk)

 The log in test logs in using the USERNAME and PASSWORD environment variables which you should set before running the test.
 You also need to ensure that the user exists in the test environment.

+For the CWA open provider submission feature you will need to set the firm details as well.

+Examples of values given below, please note value must match data already present in the environment.

 ```
 export USERNAME=test
 export PASSWORD=password
+export FIRMNAME="EXAMPLE SOLICITORS"
+export ACCOUNT_NUMBER=0A123B
+export PERIOD=DEC-2010
+export AREA_OF_LAW="LEGAL HELP"
+export SUBMISSION_REF=0A123B/11.2
 ```